sameersbn/docker-gitlab-ci-multi-runner/README.md

 ## Installation

-This image is available as a [trusted build](//hub.docker.com/r/quay.io/sameersbn/gitlab-ci-multi-runner) on the [Docker hub](//hub.docker.com) and is the recommended method of installation.
+Automated builds of the image are available on [Quay.io](https://quay.io/repository/sameersbn/gitlab-ci-multi-runner) and is the recommended method of installation.

 ```bash
 docker pull quay.io/sameersbn/gitlab-ci-multi-runner:0.5.5-1